yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 > You can coordinate with the strategists if you need a UI to test.

 1. Deposit some `want` tokens into the vault.
-1. Do first `harvest` and make sure it worked correctly.
+2. Do first `harvest` and make sure it worked correctly.

    ```python
    strategy.harvest()
    ```

-1. Monitor `harvest` and `tend` triggers for first few days.
+3. Monitor `harvest` and `tend` triggers for first few days.
 Call `harvest`/`tend` manually.
+4. If this is a new vault deployment, test deposit, withdraw, and transfer to ensure functionality is as expected.

 ## Scaling up / Moving to Endorse

 In addition to the two strategist reviews, a Core Developer has to review the strategy before going into production.

+1. Create an [issue](https://github.com/yearn/yearn-finance-v3/issues) in yearn's web repo to ensure that the new vault won't create any problems with the API and that all necessary token/vault metadata is ready.
+Additionally, if this vault needs to go in the "labs" category, it must be manually added to the website.
-1. Increase deposit limit according to the table [below](#limits-per-stage)
+2. Increase deposit limit according to the table [below](#Limits-per-Stage)
-1. Set management fee to production level:
+3. Set management fee to production level:

    ```python
    vault.setManagementFee(200)
    ```

-1. Set parameters for vault correctly before endorsement:
+4. Set parameters for vault correctly before endorsement:

    - Set Governance to (`ychad.eth`)
    - Set Treasury (`treasury.ychad.eth`) as the rewards address.